MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 size_type max_size() const;
 ```

-### Return Value
+### Return value

 The maximum number of characters a string could contain.

 ### Remarks

-An exception of type [length_error Class](../standard-library/length-error-class.md) is thrown when an operation produces a string with a length greater than the maximum size.
+An exception of type [`length_error` Class](../standard-library/length-error-class.md) is thrown when an operation produces a string with a length greater than the maximum size.

 ### Example